 that just won't go away!

 R.V. - Camping Catastrophe

 throughout this movie.
 Whether it's him trying to please his boss or attempting to get through to his kids, Robin Williams brings a special kind of humor that he has branded over the years.
 The use of the R.V. as a main prop

 R.V. - DVD Features

-The R.V.
-DVD is packed with special features to keep the entertainment coming long after the movie is over.
-There's a gag reel - full of goofs and Robin Williams doing his thing, an alternate scene that didn't make the film, cast interviews, a mini-documentary on R.V.
-"Road Warriors" and more.
+to keep the entertainment coming long after the movie is over.
+There's a gag reel - full of goofs

 R.V. - Bottom Line

 with their family to watch this movie.
 You will definitely appreciate the many clich